raystack/optimus/docs/docs/concepts/intervals-and-windows.md

 - **Size**: Size enables user to define the amount of data to consume from the `end_time` again defined through the duration same as offset.

 The above expectation of windowing is properly handled in job spec version 2, version 1 has some limitations in some of these expectations.
+You can verify these configurations through `optimus playground command`